-For generations, children have been bullied in school and on the playground and technology has recently opened a new frontier.
+For generations, children have been bullied in school and on the playground.
+Technology recently has opened a new frontier.

-Cyberbullying—the act of inflicting or receiving negative, damaging, or abusive language or harassment through information and communications technology—is a pervasive and persistent school safety problem and has the potential to present significant and lasting social, adjustment, and academic problems for perpetrators and victims alike.
+Cyberbullying—the act of inflicting or receiving negative, damaging, or abusive language or harassment through information and communications technology—is a pervasive and persistent school safety problem.
+It has the potential to present significant and lasting social, adjustment, and academic problems for perpetrators and victims alike.

-With grant funding from the U.S. Department of Justice’s National Institute of Justice, DSG, in conjunction with the American Institutes for Research and University of Florida, is conducting a large-scale systematic review and meta-analysis of studies that measure the impacts of school violence, bullying, and targeted cyberbullying prevention programming on cyberbullying perpetration and victimization outcomes, school performance indicators, and in-person bullying perpetration and victimization.
+With grant funding from the U.S. Department of Justice’s National Institute of Justice, DSG, in conjunction with the American Institutes for Research and the University of Florida, conducted a large-scale systematic review and meta-analysis of studies that measure the impacts of school violence, bullying, and targeted cyberbullying prevention programming on cyberbullying perpetration and victimization outcomes, school performance indicators, and in-person bullying perpetration and victimization.

 While programs to address cyberbullying prevention have proliferated, research on their effectiveness in preventing perpetration and victimization is nascent.
 A synthesis of the existing primary research findings is necessary so that policymakers and practitioners can respond appropriately to school violence and cyberbullying.

-The multiyear study entails comprehensive searches of the published and unpublished literature and data, thorough coding practices, and state-of-the-art meta-analytic techniques.
-We will use multiple meta-regression techniques to examine heterogeneity among the effect sizes, and we will translate the effect sizes into meaningful, easily understood metrics.
+The multiyear study entailed comprehensive searches of the published and unpublished literature and data, thorough coding practices, and state-of-the-art meta-analytic techniques.
+We used multiple meta-regression techniques to examine heterogeneity among the effect sizes, and we translated the effect sizes into meaningful, easily understood metrics.

 Contact DSG Director of Education Programs and Senior Research Scientist Fran Harmon at 301.951.0056 or firstname.lastname@example.org